Sisu E13TP: Characteristics

-On dry and stiff surface the vehicle is capable to climb 60% steep uphill and downhill forward and by reversing.
-Uphill start is possible on this gradient by help of interlocks.
-The nominal fording depth is 0.8 m, but 1.2-metre depth is achievable with preparation.
+On firm, dry ground surface, the vehicle is capable of climbing 60% grades uphill and downhill forward and by reversing.
+Transit uphill start is possible on this gradient with the help of an interlocking transmission.
+The nominal fording depth is 0.8 m, but a 1.2-metre depth is achievable with preparation.
 The angles of approach and departure are 35°.
 Maximum side slope is 30% and vertical step about 0.6 metres.
 The terrain capability is further enhanced by a front-mounted hydraulic 150-kN self-recovery winch.
 The climatic operation range is from -55 °C to +50 °C.

-Sisu E13TP is transportable by Hercules C-130 aircraft and fulfills STANAG 2468 requirements for rail transportation.
-Also sea transport is taken into account.
+Sisu E13TP is air-transportable by Hercules C-130 aircraft, suitable for rail transport (fulfills STANAG 2468 requirements), and is transportable by sea transport.